THE BENEFITS OF SWAG CAMPING

 Excellent temperature control

-Swags are made from heavy duty cotton or polycotton canvas which has great insulating properties.
+Our swags are made from heavy duty polycotton canvas which has great insulating properties.
 So if it’s cold outside, the swag will keep you warm.
-The supportive foam mattress and PVC base add to the warmth, giving you an extremely comfortable place to lay your head.
-Most swags have great ventilation which means that, coupled with the relative small size, condensation is pretty much non-existent.
+The supportive foam mattress and PVC base add to the experience, giving you an extremely comfortable place to lay your head.
+Most swags have great ventilation which means that, coupled with the relative small size and thick canvas, they warm up quickly and condensation is minimised when compared to many modern tents.
 In the summer the swag will keep you cool.
 That ventilation and the ability to fold back the storm cover, leaving just the bug net, allows the breeze to cool you down.

 Stargazing - the romance of the Great Outdoors